advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 With the official response obtained, the problem was considered fully solved.

-This specific case illustrates how online problems can be highly complex, requiring the capture of critical information¡ªin this instance, packet capture data¡ªto understand the situation as it occurred.
+This specific case illustrates how online problems can be highly complex, requiring the capture of critical informationâ€”in this instance, packet capture dataâ€”to understand the situation as it occurred.
 Through logical reasoning and the application of reductio ad absurdum, the root cause was identified.

 ## 4.8 Performance Optimization